microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     wdUserSession

+..  default-domain:: js

-You can integrate your UI into Office Online applications.
+You can integrate your own UI into Office Online applications.
 This way, you can use your UI for actions on Office documents, such as sharing.

 To integrate with Office Online in this way, implement the `HTML5 Web Messaging protocol <http://www.w3.org/TR/webmessaging/>`_.
-The Web Messaging protocol, also known as PostMessage, allows the Office Online frame to communicate with its parent :term:`host page`, and vice-versa.
+The Web Messaging protocol, also known as PostMessage, allows the |wac| frame to communicate with its parent :term:`host page`, and vice-versa.
 The following example shows the general syntax for PostMessage.
 In this example, ``otherWindow`` is a reference to another window that ``msg`` will be posted to.